ualibweb/ua-folio-docs/docs/mod-calendar-2.0-tech-council/evaluation-forms/self-evaluation/ui-calendar.md

       absence of configuration / presence of the system gracefully.
 - [ ] Front-end modules: builds are Node 16/Yarn 1
 - [ ] Front-end unit tests written in Jest/RTL at 80% coverage
-- [ ] Front-end End-to-end tests written in Cypress, if applicable -_note: these tests aren’t defined as part of the module_
+- [ ] Front-end End-to-end tests written in Cypress, if applicable
 - [ ] Front-end modules have i18n support via react-intl and an en.json file with English texts
 - [ ] Front-end modules have WCAG 2.1 AA compliance as measured by a current major version of axe DevTools Chrome Extension